FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

 -   Operation that matches the real-world KAP140 Pilot Guide as much as possible

--   Able to be controlled with Mouse, keyboard, or external devices like Honeycomb Bravo.
+-   Correct display when controlled with Mouse, keyboard, or external devices like Honeycomb Bravo.
 Achieving this goal required rewrite of the HTML button press handler.

 -   On AP turn-on, the actual KAP140 AP will enter ‘Wing Leveler’ and capture the current vertical speed.
-This behavior can be selected in airplanes system.cfg but in case other defaults are present in that file, the MOD will force this behavior.
+This behavior can be selected in airplanes system.cfg but in case this default is not present in that file, the MOD will force this behavior.
+When forced by Mod, the VS is restricted to be between +700 to -1500.

 **VERSION DISPLAY**

-**The MOD output its version (currently v0.100) in the last page of the power-on test.**
+**The MOD displays current version in the last page of the power-on test.**

 **KNOWN ISSUES **